Achievement Relative to Opportunity Policy and Procedures

 Document management and control

-Content manager: Associate Director, Staff Diversity, Equity & Inclusion, HR
+Content manager: Associate Director, Staff Diversity, Equity and Inclusion, Human Resources

 Approved by: Vice-Chancellor